-This is the most perfect recipe for baked beans that I’ve ever put together > Sweet and Spicy Baked Beans
+This recipe for Sweet and Spicy Baked Beans is the most perfect recipe for baked beans that I’ve ever put together.

 Now, when I say sweet… I mean that there is a sweetness to these beans, but not overly so.
 And when I say spicy… I mean that there is a spice to them, but not crazy-spicy (unless you WANT to make them crazy-spicy).
 For bacon lovers, I’ve added a good amount of bacon to these beans too.
 Bacon makes baked beans 99.2% better.